Get Out of Debt Alternatives

 The Do-It-Yourself Approach

 After conducting your financial analysis and budget, your counselor might suggest the do-it-yourself approach, which will include completing self-help educational programs on budgeting, money management, and credit.
-By going it alone, you may be negotiating with your creditors, paying off debts with the highest interest rates first, obtaining a second job and cutting up your credit cards.
+By going it alone, you may be negotiating with your creditors, paying off debts with the highest interest rates first, obtaining a second job, cutting up your credit cards and lowering your expenses.
 While this way is certainly very effective, it is important to note that this requires strong will and self-discipline to follow this approach through completion.